jmankoff/interaction/assignments/undo.md

 **Objective**: Understand Undo Abstractions.

-**Learning Goals**:
+**HCI Goals**:
+- Make an accessible app
-- Reproduce a sample app
+- Use heuristic evaluation to assess an app
+- Build an app that does not have severe usability issues

+**Android Goals**:
+- Build an application based on specs
-- Create command objects
+- Create Command objects
-- Separate concerns
+- Separation of concerns
+- Event handlers

 **Assigned Date**: ???, 2019